Ozone in Aquaculture: Controlling Pathogens and Algae

 Chemical-Free Operation

 Ozone generates on-site from electricity and ambient air.
 It requires no chemical purchases, no storage of hazardous materials, and no disposal of chemical waste.
 After treatment, ozone reverts to oxygen with no residue left in the water.
-This makes it one of the most environmentally sustainable disinfection options available for aquaculture.
+This makes ozone in aquaculture one of the most environmentally sustainable disinfection options available.

 Ozone in Aquaculture vs. Traditional Treatment Methods

-Chlorine leaves residual chemicals in the water that harm fish at low concentrations.
-It also produces disinfection byproducts and requires dechlorination before water contacts the stock.
+1. Chlorine leaves residual chemicals in the water that harm fish at low concentrations, produces disinfection byproducts, and requires dechlorination before water contacts the stock.
 Ozone leaves no residue.

-UV disinfection works only on organisms that pass directly through the UV chamber.
-It does not treat the bulk water volume, remove organic matter, or control algae.
+2. UV disinfection works only on organisms that pass directly through the UV chamber and does not treat the bulk water volume, remove organic matter, or control algae.
 Ozone treats the entire water body and addresses multiple problems at once.

-Antibiotics target specific bacterial infections but do nothing for viruses, parasites, or algae.
-Overuse contributes to antibiotic resistance, a growing concern in the global aquaculture industry.
+3. Antibiotics target specific bacterial infections but do nothing for viruses, parasites, or algae, and overuse contributes to antibiotic resistance in the global aquaculture industry.
 Ozone provides broad-spectrum pathogen control without contributing to resistance.

 Where Ozone Fits in the Aquaculture Treatment Process